hooleymcknight/dbd-killer-voting/README.md

 ## Recent Bug Fixes

  - fixed the killers not being sorted alphabetically after adding new killers
- - voting must be opened/closed twice for the change to take effect
+ - fix the bug where voting had to be opened/closed twice for the change to take effect